softonic/ci-version/README.md

 #> 1.2.0
 docker run --rm -v /path/to/my/repository:/repo:ro softonic/ci-version --compatible-with composer.json
 #> 1.2.0
+docker run --rm -v /path/to/my/repository:/repo:ro softonic/ci-version -n
+#> 1.2.0
 ```

 The repository should always be mounted in `/repo` or otherwise the entrypoint should be modified.

 The version returned (if any) it is supposed to be used to create a new tag in the repository.

+If we want to have the next tag version that we should create, we can use --next option.

 ## How it works